Retell vs Vapi vs Bland vs ElevenLabs: Which Voice AI Provider Should You Choose?

 Choose Bland if:

-The smartest approach might be using a platform that supports all three providers.
+The smartest approach might be using a platform that supports all four providers.
 This lets you:

-With BuildVoiceAI, you can connect Retell, Vapi, and Bland simultaneously and assign different providers to different agents — all from a single dashboard.
+With BuildVoiceAI, you can connect Retell, Vapi, Bland, and ElevenLabs simultaneously and assign different providers to different agents — all from a single dashboard.
+Regardless of which provider powers the call, the same structured call data (transcript, summary, sentiment, duration) is forwarded to your webhook integrations with Zapier, Make, or n8n.
+You get a unified data format across all four providers.

 The Verdict